dheerajgajula02/dheerajgajula02/README.md

 ### Hi there, I'm Dheeraj Gajula 😁👋

-I'm a Machine engineer who always likes to collaborate and build stuff. <br>
+I'm a Machine engineer who likes to collaborate and build stuff. <br>
 I do stupid stuff to my laptop and phone <br>
 Don't hesistate to reach out to me for collaboration. <br>
 I Know good amount of backend too. <br>

-- 🤖 I’m always learning Machine learning and Deep learning.
+- 🤖 always learning Machine learning and Deep learning.
 - 🐧 I use ~ARCH~ Debian BTW
 - 📫 How to reach me: dheerajgajula2202@proton.me / dheerajgajula2202@gmail.com
 - ⏭️ Let's connect : [My linkedin](https://www.linkedin.com/in/dheeraj-gajula-8776381ba/)